Sammy Seabi

-Sammy Maphoko Seabi (born 21 November 1994) is a South African soccer player who plays as a midfielder for South African Premier Division side Sekhukhune United, on loan from Mamelodi Sundowns.
+Sammy Maphoko Seabi (born 21 November 1994) is a South African soccer player who plays as a midfielder for South African Premier Division side Mamelodi Sundowns.

 Career

 Seabi was born in Polokwane and started his career at Polokwane City, before signing for Mamelodi Sundowns in August 2019.
 He joined Moroka Swallows on loan in October 2020.
 In the summer of 2021, he joined Chippa United on loan for the 2021–22 season.

+Following several loans, Chippa United wanted to secure Seabi on another loan in August 2024.
+Instead, he was released by Mamelodi Sundowns in September 2024, only to rejoin Polokwane City in October 2024.